akshatha-s13/mdslib-forked-from-CiscoSAN/README.md

        cd mytestlib/
        source bin/activate

-3) Next download the zip file from the github (`mdsLib-master.zip`)
+3) Next download the zip file from the github ([`mdslib-master.zip`](https://github.com/Cisco-SAN/mdslib/archive/master.zip))
-4) unzip the file
+4) Unzip the file

-       unzip mdsLib-master.zip
+       unzip mdslib-master.zip

-5) under that folder you will see a `setup.py` file execute the `setup.py` file
+5) Under that folder you will see a `setup.py` file execute the `setup.py` file

-       cd mdsLib-master/
+       cd mdslib-master/
        python setup.py install

 6) Once successfully done issue `pip list` and you should see these packages installed